tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * Line breaks
 * Inline code comment styles

 For example, here's a [JavaScript style guide](http://google.github.io/styleguide/javascriptguide.xml).
 If developers don't have an official style guide, ask them to recommend one online, and compare the code samples against the guidelines in it.
 I dive [more into code samples](docapis_doc_code_samples.html) in another topic.

-## Pattern 4: Longish pages {#longish_pages}
+## Pattern 4: Lengthy pages {#longish_pages}

-One of the most stark differences between regular end-user documentation and developer documentation is that developer doc pages tend to have longer pages.
+One of the most stark differences between regular end-user documentation and developer documentation is that developer doc pages tend to be much longer.
 In a [post on designing great API docs](http://blog.parse.com/learn/engineering/designing-great-api-docs/), the writers at Parse explain that short pages frustrate developers:

 >It's no secret that developers hate to click.
 Don't spread your documentation onto a million different pages.
 Keep related topics close to each other on the same page.
 >